badj/NZGovDebtTrends2002-2025/README.md

 4. In the IDE, use Agent Mode, add the prompt to the context to create the initial tests and iterate until all tests pass.

 - Agent mode uses the Playwright MCP to navigate to the site and use the browser to explore the app like a real user.
-- Let the agent freely navigate, discover functionality, and generate tests automatically based on its interactions.
+- Prompts the agent to navigate, discover functionality, and then generate tests automatically based on its interactions.
-- This generated the bulk of the test for me to then tweak to my preferences.
+- This generated the bulk of the test, allowing me to tweak it further to my preferences.
 - After wrapping up the interactions, the agent summarises its findings to continue updating and fixing the tests as per your preferences.

    ```bash
    Explore https://badj.github.io/NZGovernmentsDebtTrends2002-2025/
    ```

-5. Test Generation & Execution: The agent generates a full Playwright test file based on the interactions, and it fixes errors automatically before running each iteration of the tests.
+5. Test Generation & Execution:

+> The agent generates a full Playwright test file based on the interactions, and it fixes errors automatically before running each iteration of the tests.

 - Once generated, it opens a terminal and runs the tests.
-When it passes, you can / should inspect the steps taken to confirm accuracy and false positives.
+When it passes, you can / should inspect the steps taken to confirm accuracy and check for false positives.
-- It’s a full cycle: exploration → generation → execution → review.
+- It’s a full cycle where it: explores → MCP generates the tests → MCP executes the tests → MCP reviews the results of the test run.
-- I iterated and refined the prompt to increase the test count and prompted the agent to explore additional areas.
+- **For best results:** Iterate and refine the prompts to increase the test count and prompt the agent to explore additional areas as well.

 > **Notes and observations during MCP usage with an agent to complete all tests to run green:**
 >
->- Approximately 70% of the tests were created and fixed smoothly with [GitHub Copilot](https://github.com/features/copilot) set to use [Claude Sonnet](https://www.anthropic.com/claude/sonnet) and [ChatGPT](https://chatgpt.com/) as agents with [Playwright MCP](https://github.com/microsoft/playwright-mcp).
+>- Approximately 70% of the tests were created and fixed smoothly with [GitHub Copilot](https://github.com/features/copilot) set to use [Claude Sonnet 3.5](https://www.anthropic.com/claude/sonnet) and [Chat-GPT 4.1](https://chatgpt.com/) as agents using [Playwright MCP](https://github.com/microsoft/playwright-mcp).
 >- Manual effort to fix some of the failing tests was necessary where MCP missed the mark!

 ---